mnek1t/Sport-Store_ASP_NET_CORE/step-3.md

 ![](Images/3.3.png)

-Than click `Continue shopping button`.
+Click `Continue shopping button`.

 ![](Images/3.4.png)

-The widget that summarizes the contents of the cart looks like this
+The widget that summarizes the contents of the cart looks like this.

 ![](Images/3.5.png)

-If you press the cart icon, you will see summarizes the contents of the cart in details
+If you press the cart icon, you will see summarizes the contents of the cart in details.

 ![](Images/3.6.png)

 - Add and view changes and than commit.

 ```
-$ dotnet build
-$ dotnet run
 $ git status
 $ git add *.cs *.cshtml *.json *.csproj
 $ git diff --staged